LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/system_error_0.rst.txt

    system_error

 Throws a system error.
+Used when runtime execution can no longer proceed.
+For example, an exception is thrown without an active catcher.

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::